roderickmackenzie/matlab_robot_buggy/WS1/worksheet.md

 Your robot buggy kit
 -----------------
+>Virtual lab: If you are doing the virtual lab, go ahead and read through the instructions as if you were going to put the buggy together.
+This will help give you a good idea of what the buggy is capable of and help you interact with the buggy emulator.

 The robot buggy kit is sown in figures 1 and 2.
 Figure 1, shows how the components should be stored in the toolbox, and figure 2 includes the larger components which will not fit in the box.
 When you return your buggy at the end of the buggy building sessions, all the components should be placed into the toolbox exactly as you found them.
 <p align="center">
 <img src="./images_small/kit.jpg">